Freddie Lee Peterkin: Homeless

 It was in 2002 when Freddie found that one of his colleagues who had been appointed the group's business administrator has been stealing from their company account for a number of years.
 High tensions ensued, Freddie and the other group members were outraged enough to close down the group and they went their separate ways.
 The effects of this persons theft and the termination of their work contracts caused Peterkin and his other two colleagues to lose their homes.
 It was during this time that out of pride and refusal to ask others for help, that he took to sleeping in his car in roadside service stations whilst restarting both his life and career over again.
-He has stated in interviews that the one or two friends he confided in about his situation who had previously enjoyed his five star live style, turned their backs on him.
+He has stated in interviews that the one or two friends he confided in about his situation who had previously enjoyed his five star life style, turned their backs on him.
 He also could not face returning home to his family in the US having lost everything he had worked for.
 It was during this time that his inspiration for writing much of the album Beyond Comprehension took place.